 Training would need to be done through a NZTE qualified training provider and in the Management Capability areas of;

 To see the training and coaching available under the scheme go to the Regional Business Partners website.
-Contact Michelle McCree at the chamber for more information and to organise your discovery meeting 03 548 1363 or firstname.lastname@example.org
+Contact Trina Zimmerman at the Chamber for more information and to organise your discovery meeting call 03 548 1363 or email firstname.lastname@example.org.

 R&D Funding through Callaghan Innovation